 How to get a visa for Sudan

 If your country has a Sudanese embassy, you can obtain a visa but check what is required as each may have different rules.
-Generally, an LOI (Letter of Invitation) will be needed by a Sudanses sponsor.
+Generally, an LOI (Letter of Invitation) will be needed by a Sudanese sponsor.
 An LOI can be obtained by the tourist company or some visitors have got one from Acropole Hotel.

 All visitors must hold passports valid for a minimum of 6 months from the arrival date.
 If you have the LOI, some passports can obtain a visa on arrival.

 Within 3 days of arrival in Sudan, you must register with the Aliens Department.
-Bring 2 passport-sized photos, copy of your passport and The fee is the Sudanese Pound equivalent of around £35.
+Bring 2 passport-sized photos, a copy of your passport and the fee is the Sudanese Pound equivalent of around £35.
 If you don’t register within 3 days of arrival, you may be fined.

 Best time to visit Khartoum

-The best time to visit Khartoum is between September or October and March is the best time visit.
+The best time to visit Khartoum is between September or October and March is the best time to visit.
 After March, the temperatures can soar to around 45°C, sometimes higher making the summer months a little unbearable for travel.